psharma04/Overpass/docs/index.md

 Unfortunately, Drawbridge is currently closed-source, meaning no-one can actually verify that your password isn't being stored by the operators.
 Additionally, your password is sent in plaintext to the server.
 I've written a more technical explanation of Why That's Bad (ironically, based on stuff I learned in a CSE course) further down the page for those who are more technically inclined.

-Even if you don't trust me, the worst case is that I know your zID and what UNSW discord servers you've joined.
+Even if you don't trust me, the worst case is that I know your zID and what UNSW Discord servers you've joined.
 Unlike Drawbridge, Overpass never has a risk of giving me, server admins, the bot or any webpage your password, making it (at least to me) significantly safer to use.
 However, it still successfully performs the task of logging a student's zID for the admins of a discord server, which is the entire purpose of both bots.

 Additionally, a student wanting to remove their data is as simple as asking the server admins to run the `/delete_user_data` command for their Discord username.

+If you're extra paranoid, you might think that I'm running a different version of the code on the actual bot than what's published on Github.
+Even in that case though, you can still just... run it yourself from the public repository.
+It's not that difficult, if you've learned enough about cybersecurity to consider that as a threat model, you definitely know how to self-host a NodeJS project.

 ## I'm a server admin.
 How do I set it up?